 The World Bank approved the initial $25 million credit to the Mongolian government for the Mining Infrastructure Investment Support (MINIS) Project on May 10, 2011.
 The purpose of the project is to provide technical assistance to the Government of Mongolia to facilitate investments in the infrastructure needed to support mining (such as roads or power sources) and build the capacity of the government to prepare and seek financing for similar projects in the future.
-The project does not fund any physical activities or works, only feasibility studies and other preparatory assessments.
-However, because of the potential risks that may be incurred by the implementation of any of the proposed subprojects, the project has been classified as Category A and six of the ten environmental and social safeguard policies has been triggered.
+The project finances feasibility studies and other preparatory assessments for large dams, groundwater studies, and an expansion of coal mining activities.

 The MINIS project provides support for infrastructure investments, capacity-building, and groundwater management.
-The project includes financing to prepare regional infrastructure investment plans, address emerging priority issues, and conduct feasibility studies for a select number of subprojects.
-The six subprojects selected under this component are (i) Flow regulation of the Orkhon River and construction of water reservoir complex (Orkhon-Gobi River Diversion), (ii) Shuren Hydropower Plant (HPP), (iii) 3) Integrated Steel Complex with infrastructure in the central region of Darkhan-Selenge, (iv) Extension of Coal Mine “Baganuur” LLC, (v) Rural and Industrial Water Supply Scheme in the South Gobi region, and (vi) a synthetic natural gas plant.
+The project includes financing to prepare regional infrastructure investment plans, address emerging priority issues, and conduct feasibility studies for a select number of sub-projects.
+The six sub-projects are (i) Flow regulation of the Orkhon River and construction of water reservoir complex (Orkhon-Gobi River Diversion), (ii) Shuren Hydropower Plant, (iii) 3) Integrated Steel Complex with infrastructure in the central region of Darkhan-Selenge, (iv) Expansion of a coal min in Baganuur, (v) Rural and Industrial Water Supply Scheme in the South Gobi region, and (vi) a synthetic natural gas plant.
 In addition, the project is providing financing to establish regional Groundwater Management Councils and Administrations in Southern Mongolia, and to conduct groundwater management studies for the South Gobi region.